the-mace/rivian-python-api/README.md

 ## State

-Pre-delivery commands, have not yet been able to test vehicle commands.
+* Have not yet tested actions (open frunk etc.)
+* Polling impact on sleep not yet known
+* No known way to get speed yet

 ## Dependencies